 Cut the pumpkin into cubes for this savory recipe, boil until tender, and add all curry ingredients.
-Cook 15 minutes and serve over basmati rice.
-Easy when you have guests or if cooking in bulk!
+Cook for 15 minutes and serve over basmati rice.
+Easy when you have guests or if you are cooking in bulk!
 We will be posting our recipe soon!

-Steam boiled pumpkin until easily mashed but not too soft.
+Steam-boiled pumpkin until easily mashed but not too soft.
 Add vegan butter/oil, nutmeg, salt pepper, and other spices such as thyme and garlic powder to taste (add milk to thin out the soup).
-You could even use your homemade pumpkin puree in place of canned soups for a healthier option!
+You could even use your homemade pumpkin puree instead of canned soups for a healthier option!
 Check out our Pumpkin Tahini Soup, which is a perfect treat during the fall season.

 You need a pie pumpkin variety (see below).
 A small sugar pumpkin should be enough.
 Mix canned pumpkin or homemade pumpkin puree with other pie ingredients (pumpkin spice mix, cornstarch, sweetener, etc.)

-The best pumpkin varieties for this delicious pie are sugar pumpkin, green pumpkin, Hokkaido, and green pumpkin.
+The best pumpkin varieties for this delicious pie are sugar pumpkin, Hokkaido, and green pumpkin.

 Pumpkin Spice Chai Latte

 Heat water/milk in a pot until just before boiling.
-I'd recommend you make homemade pumpkin puree, plant milk, and pumpkin spice mix.
-Otherwise, add organic canned pumpkin puree, cinnamon, ginger powder, cardamom powder, ground cloves, or allspice (to taste), sweetener to desired sweetness level if preferred.
-You can also simply use Check our recipe!
+I recommend making homemade pumpkin puree, plant milk, and pumpkin spice mix.
+Otherwise, add organic canned pumpkin puree, cinnamon, ginger powder, cardamom powder, ground cloves, or allspice (to taste), and sweetener to desired sweetness level if preferred.
+You can also simply use our recipe!

 Pumpkin Spice Overnight Oats

 Mix one cup of oats, half a cup of pumpkin puree (canned pumpkin or fresh), two teaspoons of pumpkin spice mix, and sweetener.
-Our recipe features crispy, maple-caramelized walnuts, on top of a perfectly crafted pumpkin spice scented overnight oats, and homemade pumpkin purée.
+Our recipe features crispy, maple-caramelized walnuts on top of perfectly crafted pumpkin spice-scented overnight oats and homemade pumpkin purée.
 Seriously, you can't miss it!
-Recipe
+Pumpkin Overnight Oats Recipe

 Pumpkin Spice Granola Recipe